matthieuaussal/gypsilab/README.md

 # Gypsilab
-The gypsilab project is a young open-sources matlab toolbox for fast numerical computation with finite element and boundary element methods.
-Accessible with an high level programming langage, it's give a usefull framework for fast prototyping.
-Initially designed for numerical acoustics, multiphysics problems can now be adressed.
+The gypsilab project is a young open-source MATLAB toolbox for fast numerical computation with finite element and boundary element methods.
+Accessible with a high-level programming language, it gives a useful framework for fast prototyping.
+Initially designed for numerical acoustics, multiphysics problems can now be addressed.

    Gypsilab is divided in five parts :